InRule/AzureAppServices/README.md

-InRule® for Microsoft Azure - App Service Web Apps
+InRule® for Microsoft Azure
 ====

-InRule _for Microsoft Azure_ allows you to run [irCatalog](https://www.inrule.com/products/inrule-components/ircatalog/) and [irServer](https://www.inrule.com/products/inrule-components/irserverruleexecutionservice/) Rule Execution Service inside of Azure's Platform as a Service (PaaS) with minimal configuration and setup.
+InRule _for Microsoft Azure_ allows you to run [irCatalog](https://www.inrule.com/products/inrule-components/ircatalog/), irCatalog Manager Website, and [irServer Rule Execution Service](https://www.inrule.com/products/inrule-components/irserverruleexecutionservice/) inside of the Azure App Service environment with minimal configuration and setup.
 If you are already familiar with Azure and App Service Web Apps, then you are just a few steps away from deploying InRule _for Microsoft Azure_.

 # Prerequisites